graphdrawing/gd2024/pages/travel_accomodation.md

 ### by Train

 **_<span style="color: red;">Service interruptions due to weather</span>_**

+_[17/09 23:30] OEBB and WESTbahn announced that from September 18 two trains per hour can travel from Salzburg via Linz to Vienna and back_

 _[16/09 18:30] OEBB announced to resume train service from/to the south towards Graz/Leoben from September 17, 4:00am_